 6. George Washington University

-George Washington University offers one of the best degrees for intelligence analysis with its Homeland Security Bachelor’s completion program.
-George Washington University’s baccalaureate degree in intelligence analysis offers unique learning experiences using cutting-edge technology and training methods.
+GWU offers one of the best degrees for intelligence analysis with its Homeland Security bachelor’s completion program.
+This George Washington University baccalaureate degree in intelligence analysis offers unique learning experiences using cutting-edge technology and training methods.
 Students explore the logical flow between the receipt of threats, the analysis, and the formulation of an appropriate response.
 Students graduate from GWU’s degree program with the skills and abilities required to successfully negotiate a career in intelligence working domestically or abroad.
 More than 60 percent of undergraduate students complete internships while studying at George Washington University.

 George Washington University was established as Columbian College in 1821 by a congressional act.
 More than 27,050 students (from all fifty states and more than 125 countries) attend classes vying for degrees provided by the university’s ten colleges/schools.
 George Washington University has been recognized among the top schools for internship opportunities.